kjappelbaum/mofchecker/README.md

 Perform quick sanity checks on your MOF:

 - Find open metal sites (OMS) in metal-organic frameworks (MOFs).
-- Find atomic overlaps
+- Find atomic overlaps.
-- Find overvalent (CN>4) carbons
+- Find overvalent (CN>4) carbons.
-- Check if there is metal, carbon or hydrogen
+- Check if there is metal, carbon or hydrogen.

 The idea is to have nothing to fancy but a fast tool that we can run to eliminate the really unreasonable structures.